Exonymos/ShowTrackr-Web/docs/setup.md

 Choose one of the following methods:

+### Download the latest release

+You can download the latest release of the ShowTrackr code from the GitHub repository.
+This is the recommended method for most users.

+1. Go to the GitHub repository releases: [ShowTrackr-Web](https://github.com/Exonymos/ShowTrackr-Web/releases/latest)
+2. Make sure the release have the latest version.
+3. Click on "ShowTrackr-Web-vX.X.X.zip" (where X.X.X is the version number).
+4. Save the ZIP file to your computer.
+5. Extract the ZIP file to a location of your choice.
+6. Open your terminal or command prompt and navigate into the extracted folder (e.g., `cd path/to/ShowTrackr-Web-vX.X.X`).

+### Clone the repository

 **Method A: Downloading ZIP**

 1. Go to the GitHub repository: [github.com/Exonymos/ShowTrackr-Web](https://github.com/Exonymos/ShowTrackr-Web)
 2. Click the green "<> Code" button.
 3. Select "Download ZIP".
 4. Extract the downloaded ZIP file to a location of your choice.
 5. Open your terminal or command prompt and navigate into the extracted folder (e.g., `cd path/to/ShowTrackr-Web-main`).

-**Method B: Using Git (for latest updates)**
+**Method B: Using Git (needs Git installed)**

+1. Download and install Git from [git-scm.com](https://git-scm.com/downloads) if you haven't already.
-1. Open your terminal or command prompt.
+2. Open your terminal or command prompt.

-2. Navigate to the directory where you want to store the project.
+3. Navigate to the directory where you want to clone the repository (e.g., `cd path/to/your/directory`).

-3. Clone the repository:
+4. Run the following command to clone the repository:

     ```bash
     git clone https://github.com/Exonymos/ShowTrackr-Web.git
     ```

-4. Change into the project directory:
+5. Navigate into the cloned directory:

     ```bash
     cd ShowTrackr-Web